Green connectivity campaign

 By uniting behind a green recovery from coronavirus, countries can build back better by creating sustainable jobs and address the linked challenges of public health, climate change and biodiversity loss.
-The UK’s four goals for COP26 are:

 The Chancellor announced in the 2021 Budget that Thames will be the site of a new freeport, a specialised economic zone with different rules to make it easier and cheaper to do business.